 Florida OKs bill to carry concealed guns without a permit

 TALLAHASSEE, Fla.
-(AP) — Floridians will be able to carry concealed guns without a permit under a bill the Legislature sent to Republican Gov. Ron DeSantis.
-The governor, who is considering a presidential run, has said the issue is one of his priorities.
+(AP) — Floridians will be able to carry concealed guns without a permit under a bill the Legislature sent to Republican Gov. Ron DeSantis on Thursday.
+The governor said at a suburban Atlanta gun store that he will sign the bill.

 The Senate passed the bill on a 27-13 vote.
 It will allow anyone who can legally own a gun in Florida to carry one without a permit.
 It means training and a background check will not be needed for people to carry concealed guns in public.